-The first issue of Ride dedicated to Tools and Environments for DSE is full.
-Reviews for the second issue will be accepted until the 31st of May 2020.
+Reviews for the second issue will be accepted until the 31st of May 2021.

 We kindly ask you to email us before start reviewing a tool at ride-tools (at) i-d-e.de with a suggestion of which resource you would like to review and with a short explanation of your affiliation and area of expertise.
 This is important in order to avoid multiple reviews of the same tool.

 In the introduction to his book Software takes command (Bloomsbury Publishing, 2013) Lev Manovich states that “software has become our interface to the world, to others, to our memory and our imagination”.
 Is the same happening in the world of digital scholarly editing?
 Certainly we cannot ignore their fundamental role in our daily scholarly practices and in the interactions with our objects of study.
 Insofar as tools shape scholarly editions, they also shape scholarly editing.

 A new RIDE issue is devoted to tools for digital scholarly editing.
 The aim of this issue is to:

 - contribute to the discussion about tooling in Digital Humanities,